Exclusive 8-Day Photo Tour to Kenya

-Would you like to photograph wildlife in a phenomenal place and learn more about it?
-Together with photographer Evert Doorn I am organizing another wonderful guided photo trip to Kenya in collaboration with WOW Safaris: 6 days of shooting in one of the most fantastic places on earth.
+Would you like to photograph the big African cats (leopard, lion and cheetah) in a phenomenal place and learn more about it?
+I am organizing another wonderful guided photo trip to the Masai Mara Kenya in collaboration with WOW Safaris: 6 days of shooting in one of the most fantastic places on earth.

 fotosafari Kenia